1. What kind of plastics does Grodan use to package the substrate products?

 2. How sustainable is your packaging film?
 Can you also recycle it, for example?

 LDPE film itself is not biodegradable and can also not be composted.
 However, the material is highly recyclable.
 That is why Grodan offers growers a professional recycling service to remove the foil from the substrate at the end of the growing season, separate it from the stone wool and plant residues, and recycle it.
-This service is a requirement for the EU Ecolabel obtained by Grodan.

 3. Are there any alternatives to LPDE packaging film?